The Lady Chiefs defeated their junior varsity team 61-46 to capture the tournament title.

 Ignacio, Colo.
 38, Farmington 28

-The Lady Scorps fell to the Lady Bobcats in the
+The Lady Scorps fell to the Lady Bobcats in the third-place game of the Lady Chief Invite in Shiprock.

 "We played well defensively, but just made too many turnovers, and they were able to capitalize," said FHS head coach Michael Switch.
 "We're very young.
 It's still a learning process for us.
 I think we're progressing.
 We're getting better, and by the end of the year, I think we'll make a lot of progress."